marcosvarallo/marcosvarallo/README.md

 ## Olá, mundo 👋

 * My name is Marcos Dalpiaz Varallo.
-I am a Back-End Developer and Data Analyst passionate about Back-End development, REST APIs, and microservices!
+I am a Back-End Developer passionate about Back-End development, REST APIs, and microservices!

 * My goal is to become an outstanding back-end developer and data scientist.
 To achieve this, I am constantly studying and specializing in new technologies through certifications, online courses, and new projects and repositories!